Atualizado: 30 de Nov de 2020

 There is so much talking about tech going on, but not much discussion about what technology is.

 For this reason, every time we change our surroundings to create a new perceived reality, we are using technology.
 It could be an old trick or a brand-new one.
-Consequently, we can define technology by everything the luminosity of the human mind can create to transform himself or herself and its surroundings.
+Consequently, we can define technology by everything the human mind's luminosity can create to transform humanity and its surroundings.

-While it may be true that we use technology to create an outcome for us, in many situations, this outcome might not be beneficial at the level we expect or even could undermine our human qualities.
-It is within the power of the creator to decide.
-For example, we could design a software application to be highly addictive and with not much opportunity to help others or ourself, or we could develop the same app to empower the user to help other human beings or in becoming a better version of himself and at the same time, valuing the users' time and attention as limited resources.
+In many situations, this outcome might not be beneficial at the level we expect or can make us forget our human qualities.
+It's within the power of the creator to decide.
+For example, we could design a software application to be highly addictive, providing not much opportunity to help others or ourselves, or we could develop the same app to empower users to help other human beings or ourselves to become a better version of us and at the same time, valuing time and attention as limited resources.

-But who is to blame?
-People or Tech
+But who should we blame?
+People or Tech?

 Sometimes, we witness situations that roughly no one is getting a positive outcome from tech.
 Who should we blame?
-The user or the technology.
-With the widespread use of Artificial Intelligence (AI) and Machine Learning (ML), the correct answer is probably getting closer to both of them, but in the end, we can trace back the root cause to humans, both end-users, and tech industry executives.
-People are the problem because technology has no underlying meaning.
+The user or the tool?
+Even with the widespread use of Machine Learning (ML), the correct answer is probably people because we can trace back the root cause to humans, both end-users and tech industry executives.
+People are the problem because technology has no underlying substance alone.
 Think of a hammer as an example.
 Nothing is technically preventing you or me from calling it a chair and hanging it on the wall as art.
-But that is not the way most of us imagine a hammer, and instead, we use it as a tool.
+But that is not how most of us imagine using a hammer, and instead, we use it as a tool.
 Technology is no different.

 Should we give up using technology?

-With so many problems arising regarding the use of technology, should we still care for technology as part of our lives?
-The answer is Yes, and there are two main reasons: First, at this point, we rely so much on technology that it would be nearly impossible to live without it.
+With so many problems arising coming from the use of technology, should we still care for technology?
+The answer is yes, and there are two main reasons: First, at this point, we rely so much on technology that it would be nearly impossible to live without it.
 Secondly, we are entirely capable of keeping a healthy relationship with technology, one that could benefit both our community and us.
-We need to raise the bar for our awareness of the many ways technology affects us and also empower people - and not the industry - in better deciding when and what tech we should be using.
+We need to raise the bar for our awareness of the many ways technology affects us and empower people - and not the industry - to better decide when and what tech we should be using.